ccycle/formulative/README.md

-# LambDEC
+# hstructure

-LambDEC is a open-source tool of Discrete Exterior Calculus written by Haskell.
+hstructure is a open-source tool of Discrete Exterior Calculus written by Haskell.

 ## Usage Guide